-used to update the Memory Pointer with the destination of an absolute CALL or JP instruction.
+used to update the Memory Pointer with the destination of an absolute ${\tt CALL}$ or ${\tt JP}$ instruction.

-X takes the the 16 bit address specified by the byte at the Memory Pointer and the byte at the Memory Pointer +1 and then updates the memory display so that it is centred around that address.
+X takes the 16 bit address specified by the byte at the Memory Pointer and the byte at the Memory Pointer+1 and then updates the memory display so that it is centred around that address.
 Remember that the low order half of the address is specified by the first byte and the high order half of the address is given by the second byte - Intel format.
-Example:

-say you wish to look at the routine that the code CD0563 calls; set the Memory Pointer (using M) so that it addresses the 05 within the CALL instruction and then press X. The memory display will be updated so that it is centred around location. #6305.
+As an example, say you wish to look at the routine that the code CD0563 calls; set the Memory Pointer (using M) so that it addresses the 05 within the CALL instruction and then press X. The memory display will be updated so that it is centred around location #6305.
 See also the V command in connection with X.